silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

     Players: =>App\Test\Player.john
 ```

-[notice]
+> [!WARNING]
-If your tests are failing and your database has table names that follow the fully qualified class names, you've probably forgotten to implement `private static $table_name = 'Player';` on your namespaced class.
+> If your tests are failing and your database has table names that follow the fully qualified class names, you've probably forgotten to implement `private static $table_name = 'Player';` on your namespaced class.
 See [DataObject](api:SilverStripe\ORM\DataObject) for an example.
-[/notice]

 ## Defining many_many_extraFields